ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

 - '/' <br />
   Root partition for Linux which contains test-suites to run in Linux environment. <br/>
 - 'BOOT_ACS' <br />
-  Approximate size: 250 MB <br />
+  Approximate size: 350 MB <br />
   contains bootable applications and test suites. <br />
-  contains a 'acs_results' directory which stores logs of the automated execution of ACS.
+  contains an 'acs_results_template' directory which stores logs of the automated execution of ACS.

 ## Image Directory Structure
 ```